WMG / Friends And The High Council Unaligned But Involved

 : A juicy client for the Friends, they’ve tried to win him over numerous times, but Xanatos, being Xanatos,

-enough not to get suckered in, and has become even less so thanks to his marriage to Fox and their son Alex.
+does not get suckered in, and has become even less so thanks to his marriage to Fox and their son Alex.
 Nevertheless, he is amoral enough to be uninterested in becoming a full supporter for The High Council despite the pleadings of Goliath, and remains a True Neutral

 in the fight between the two.